dsomleff/redux-camp-23/README.md

 - `redux-basic` - self-explanatory.
 To see this in action check this [link](https://codesandbox.io/s/rtk-forked-flc5dw?file=/public/index.html:0-1544).
 - `cars` - managing multiple slices
-- `media` - working with API with Async Thunks
+- `media` - All functionality related to Users is managed by Async Thunk Functions.
+All functionality related to albums and photos - Redux Tool Query.